The equifibered approach to $\infty$-properads: Commutative monoids and equifibered maps

-One can also show the remaining points directly from the definition, but for simplicity we shall cite the literature instead.
-(2) was shown by Lurie \cite[Example 3.1.3.14]{HA}, though for the case of $\calS$ a simpler proof can be given using algebraic patterns \cite[Example 8.13]{CH19}.
-(3) is shown in \cite[Proposition 3.2]{gepner-universality}.
-(4) follows because the formula in (3) is a colimit indexed by an $\infty$-groupoid and in $\calS$ such colimits commute with contractible limits \cite[Lemma 2.2.8]{GHK22}. \footnote{ Alternatively, one could say that the formula in (3) also shows that $\xF(X)$ is a polynomial functor and these preserve contractible limits by \cite[Theorem 2.2.3]{GHK22}. } \end{proof}
+\ref{it:xF-formula} was shown by Lurie \cite[Example 3.1.3.14]{HA}, though for the case of $\calS$ a simpler proof can be given using algebraic patterns \cite[Example 8.13]{CH19}. \ref{it:xF-semiadd} Semi-additivity is shown in \cite[Corollary 2.5]{gepner-universality}.
+The claim about the free functor follows because, being a left adjoint, it preserves coproducts. \ref{it:xF-contractible-limits} follows because the formula in \ref{it:xF-formula} is a colimit indexed by an $\infty$-groupoid and in $\calS$ such colimits commute with weakly contractible limits \cite[Lemma 2.2.8]{GHK22}. \footnote{ Alternatively, one could say that the formula in \ref{it:xF-formula} also shows that $\xF(X)$ is a polynomial functor and these preserve weakly contractible limits by \cite[Theorem 2.2.3]{GHK22}. } \end{proof}

-Being free is a \emph{property} of a commutative monoid in the following sense: \begin{lem} The free functor restricts to an equivalence on maximal subgroupoids: $\calS^\simeq \iso (\CMon^\free)^\simeq$. \end{lem} \begin{proof} The functor $\xF\colon \calS \to \CMon$ induces the following map
+Being free is a \emph{property} of a commutative monoid in the following sense: \begin{lem} The free functor restricts to an equivalence on maximal subgroupoids: $\calS^\simeq \iso (\CMon^\free)^\simeq$. \end{lem} \begin{proof} The functor $\xF\colon \calS \to \CMon$ induces the map

-that is given by post-composition with the unit $Y \hookrightarrow \xF(Y)$, which is a monomorphism by \cref{lem:basic-properties-for-xF}.(3).
-It thus suffices to observe that for any equivalence $f\colon \xF(X) \iso \xF(Y)$ the induced map on components $\pi_0X \to \pi_0 Y$ must preserve indecomposables and thus $f(X) \subseteq Y$. \end{proof}
+that is given by post-composition with the unit $Y \hookrightarrow \xF(Y)$, which is a monomorphism by \cref{lem:basic-properties-for-xF}.\ref{it:xF-formula}.
+It thus suffices to observe that for any equivalence $f\colon \xF(X) \iso \xF(Y)$ the induced map on components $\pi_0\xF(X) \to \pi_0 \xF(Y)$ must preserve indecomposables and thus $f(X) \subseteq Y$. \end{proof}